 New School: Inbound Contextual Links*Not really new school anymore :)

 To get the most authority to your site and to make those internal links really count you need inbound links from related sites.
 To get those top 3 and number one rankings you need one way inbound links from inside copy.
 You want text all around that bad boy on a page that is on topic with your page.

 Link building is nothing new, I am not going to layout some of the basics, there are plenty of blogs discussing the ins and outs of links.
 I want to talk about a little tactic that has been working really well for us on finding some top notch under the radar links.

 I am sure you already use the allintext: allin etc. advanced commands when searching for related links, we used to use it all the time.
 What we have been doing this last year is the same idea just at http://blogsearch.google.com.

 Go there and search allintext:"Keyword Phrase" this will bring back all the blog posts in Google's database that have your keyword phrase in their text or blog post.
 You can use other advanced operatives or the keyword phrase by itself or in quotes.

-We like this because bloggers are more likely to respond to you then old school site owners, they are wanting to be approached and they are usually on their blog/email all day.
-Also a lot of bloggers aren’t familiar with seo, they don’t know that someone may want to email them and hit them up for a link and offer them $50.
-A lot of times we offer some dough and they come back ans say thanks for liking and commenting on my blog, I added the link for free.
+We like this because bloggers are more likely to respond to you than old school site owners, they are wanting to be approached and they are usually on their blog/email all day.
+Also a lot of bloggers aren't familiar with seo, they don't know that someone may want to email them and hit them up for a link and offer them $50.
+A lot of times we offer some dough and they come back and say thanks for liking and commenting on my blog, I added the link for free.

 That is the other thing we like, blog posts are better with a lot of resources and info linked to and cited.
 So if you have a good relevant site for one of their blog posts, they are more than likely cool on adding the link.